microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/conditionalaccesspolicy-delete.md

 |Application                            | Not supported. |

 >[!NOTE]
->This API has a [known issue](/graph/known-issues#conditional-access-policies-and-named-locations): It requires multiple scopes.
+>This API requires multiple permissions.
+For details, see [Known issues](/graph/known-issues#conditional-access-policies-and-named-locations).

 ## HTTP request